 The Beverly-Picard scenes in "Attached".
 Every single one of them.

 The sheer fact that they gave Data clothes to wear.
 Granted it was because "some of the colonists objected to having an anatomically correct android" running around naked.
 But look at it this way, they did it out of decency which is also a human behavior.
 Something which Data holds in high regard and fascination.

 The moment in "New Ground" which introduces Alexander when Riker and Worf save the endangered animals.
 It wasn't anything big, it wasn't anything anyone would have noticed...they did it because a little boy begged them not to leave them behind.

 Picard in "All Good Things" while trying to get things organized with the Enterprise crew from the past, has a brief chat with O'Brien.
-That smile in this voice when he mentions their common interest in model ships (something that O'Brien won't mention for another few years), and the smile on his face when O'Brien looks up at him confused is just adorable.
+The smile in his voice when he mentions their common interest in model ships (something that O'Brien won't mention for another few years), and on his face when O'Brien looks up at him confused, is just adorable.

 In one of the licensed novels ("Spartacus"), the Enterprise encounters a ship full of androids who look and act far more human than Data, which causes him to experience a small existential crisis (because they've managed to develop individual personalities, something that he fears lies the scope of his own programming.)
 Geordi shows up and gives him a Tough Love pep talk to the effect that he always tries too hard to be human, but the crew will always care for and respect him even if he never fully grasps human behavior.
 At the end, Data gives Geordi one of his rare smiles and says, "You are my best friend."
 D'aww...